-The Draft
+6. The Draft

-- c.
-Managers and Coaches are assigned their team name prior to the draft. - d.
-The draft order shall be established by random draw and follow a serpentine order (i.e., first team drafts first in first round and last in second round, etc.). - e.
-Managers children shall be selected per Little League rules.
+Managers and Coaches are assigned their team name prior to the draft.

+The draft order shall be established by random draw and follow a serpentine order (i.e., first team drafts first in first round and last in second round, etc.).